For the second time in 4 years, the team that finished fourth in the SEC failed to participate in the NCAA Tournament or NIT.

 THE LAST OF THE INJURIES PROVED MOST DAMAGING

 Lawson became searching to break Sindarius Thornwell’s report for most factors by a USC first-year student beneath Martin.
 He missed parts of 4 video games and came up 66 factors short.
 In recreation, the Gamecocks had to stay in NCAA Tournament dialogue, were misplaced to Alabama, and subsequently fell at Missouri.
-When Lawson returned towards Auburn in Nashville, he definitely wasn’t a hundred percent.
-The 6-foot-6 shield was held scoreless (in 13 minutes) for simplest the second time all season simultaneously as his backcourt pals — Hassani Gravett and Tre Campbell — went 5 of twenty-two from the field in a 9-point loss.
+When Lawson returned to Auburn in Nashville, he wasn’t a hundred percent.
+The 6-foot-6 shield was held scoreless (in 13 minutes) for the second time all season simultaneously as his backcourt pals — Hassani Gravett and Tre Campbell — went 5 of twenty-two from the field in a 9-point loss.

 CHRIS SILVA TURNED INTO AN NBA PLAYER

-In publish-game Friday, Martin discovered that Chris Silva suffered proper wrist damage inside the Ole Miss game on Feb.
-19 and “didn’t pass over a 2d” the rest of the season.
+In publish-game Friday, Martin discovered that Chris Silva suffered proper wrist damage inside the Ole Miss game on February 19 and “didn’t pass over a 2d” the rest of the season.
 That’s simply any other instance of the unique durability Silva’s shown throughout his South Carolina profession.

 THIS TEAM FLEW

-The additions of Lawson, Keyshawn Bryant, and Tre Campbell — mixed with Hassani Gravett moving lower back to his natural -defend role — made this the most precise South Carolina crew of the Martin generation.
+The additions of Lawson, Keyshawn Bryant, and Tre Campbell — mixed with Hassani Gravett moving lower back to his natural-defend role — made this the most precise South Carolina crew of the Martin generation.

 Somewhat related: USC finished 76th nationally in KenPom’s protective performance rating.
 That’s the worst below Martin since 2013-14.